WeAllJS/wealljs.github.io/code-of-conduct.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, technical preferences, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as members of the WeAllJS community pledge to making participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, technical preferences, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language.
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences.
-* Gracefully accepting constructive criticism
+* Gracefully accepting constructive feedback.
-* Focusing on what is best for the community
+* Focusing on what is best for the community.
-* Showing empathy and kindness towards other community members
+* Showing empathy and kindness towards other community members.

 Examples of unacceptable behavior by participants include: